 Return of marked assignments is coordinated by the course instructor(s).
-Please ask your instructor about the method they will use for their course.
-In most cases the process they will follow is indicated in the course outline.
+Please ask your instructor about the method he/she will use for their course.
+In most cases the process he/she will follow is indicated in the course outline.